Agreed Terms of Business and Operational Procedures

 TFC may at any time, without notice, vary any or all of the above Terms of Business and Operational Procedures.

-Should any dispute arise between the parties, the full costs of any resolution, including the reasonable management and administration costs, will be met by the NFP.
+Should any dispute arise between the parties, both parties costs of any resolution, including the reasonable management and administration costs, will be met by the NFP.

-These 08-18 Terms of Business and Operational Procedures replace any previous terms, come into force one month from the date of this correspondence, and represent the only agreement between TFC and the NFP.
+These 02-23 Terms of Business and Operational Procedures replace any previous terms, and represent the only agreement between TFC and the NFP.